nickolashkraus/continuing-education/LFS151x/ch_06/notes.md

 * A system on which containers are scheduled to run in pods.
 The node runs a daemon called **kubelet** to communicate with the master node by reporting node status information and receiving instructions from the master about container lifecycle management (this daemon is also found on master nodes). **kube-proxy**, a network proxy running on all nodes, allows applications running in the cluster to be accessed from the external world.

 **Namespace**
-* The namespace allows us to logically partition the cluster into virtual sub-clusters, for projects, applications, users, and teams’ isolation.
+* The namespace allows us to logically partition the cluster into virtual sub-clusters, for projects, applications, users, and teams' isolation.

 ## The Kubernetes Architecture - Key Components (Part II)